 Torattoria Il Lupo (トラットリア・イル・ルポ) – Monzenakacho, Tokyo

 Trattoria Il Lupo based in Monzenakacho, or more affectionately known as downtown ‘monaka’, is a local favourite.
-In fact, you cannot get much more authentic than the Italian bred and born owner Angelo.
+In fact, if you know Italian Restaurants in Tokyo, you cannot get much more authentic than this.
+Especially, with the bred and born Italian owner, Angelo.
 He was raised in Sicily, Italy, and will take care of your culinary needs to ensure you are truly satisfied.
 In addition, he speaks Japanese and English.
 So, language barriers are truly a non-issue.

 Starting off the night, you can choose from a range of Italian sourced beers, wines and liquors.
 Combine this with his warm, soft and freshly baked bread as an appetiser, and you’re halfway to creating that genuine Sicilian vibe.